itwesley/dotfile/tmux/README.md

 make install

-download/copy vimrc file,then put it at ~/.tmux.conf or /etc/tmux.conf
+download/copy .tmux.conf file,then put it at ~/.tmux.conf or /etc/tmux.conf